abelsj60/my-site/app/data/the-story/story-chapter-four.md

 "Purpose," he said, leaning toward the logic on screen.

 When he looked up, he stared out at a city drenched in warm autumn light.
-A small blur zipped across the horizon.
+A small blur zipped across the horizon, neon trailing behind it.
 The young man smiled to himself.

 "Software is a story," he said.
 "Code the way to tell it."

 Memories of impractical magic washed over him as code filled his screen in pixelated color.

 Time melted away.
 Hours later, as the young man slept, the sprite hung over her old friend.
 She peeked into his dreams and spied far-off lands.
-There were Jinns, more fairies, and desert sands — all in reach of his outstretched hands.
+There were Jinns, and fairies, and desert sands — all within reach of his outstretched hands.

-Delighted, she flit above the gold lamp beside him.
+Delighted, she flit over the gold lamp beside him.
 It bathed the room in purple light.
-"Yoohoo," she sang inside, a mischievious smile spreading across her face.
+"Yoo-hoo," she sang in, a mischievious smile spreading across her face.

 Time again for adventure.